 QI 2018 artists represent a dialog among Queens-connected producers of several generations, including for the first time artists who have exhibited in earlier Internationals.
 The artists’ works respond to sites throughout the entire museum and select Queens Library branches.
 They question and expand systems of knowledge production using both analog and digital strategies.
 They rethink histories and policies through embodied experience, redemptive archives, subjective abstractions, and intangible architectures.
 Via these methods, they explore the potential for a nonlinear progression of time and correspondingly, a fluid approach to space.

-QI 2018: Volumes is organized by QM Assistant Curator Sophia Marisa Lucas, with New York-based performance artist Baseera Khan and additional collaborators at the Queens Museum and Queens Library.
+QI 2018: Volumes is organized by QM Assistant Curator Sophia Marisa Lucas, with New York-based performance artist Baseera Khan and additional collaborators at the Queens Museum and Queens Library including.
 An exhibition website and web-based catalog accompany QI 2018, co-edited with QM Curator Larissa Harris, with design concept and development by Queens-based artist Ryan Kuo.
-Participating artists will be announced with the initial launch of the website in July 2018.
+Learn more at qi2018.queensmuseum.org

 Queens Museum is dedicated to presenting the highest quality visual arts and educational programming for people in the New York metropolitan area, and particularly for the uniquely international residents of Queens.
 In November 2013, the Queens Museum completed an expansion that doubled its size to 105,000 square feet.
 The expansion provides an additional 50,000 square feet of space, including a suite of new galleries, artist studios, flexible public and special event spaces, education classrooms, a café, back-of-house facilities and visitor amenities.
 This light-filled new space, designed by Grimshaw Architects, exemplifies the Museum’s commitment to openness, inclusion, community partnership and the diverse communities of New York City.
 A second phase of the project will bring a branch of the Queens Library into the Queens Museum.